 - Clay-microbial interactions using trace metals

-- Nitrogen isotopic labeling of microbes in extreme environments, e.g., the hotsprings in Yellowstone National Park
+- Nitrogen cycling in extreme environments, e.g., the hotsprings in Yellowstone National Park

-- Carbon and nitrogen isotope labeling to understand the formation of thylakoid membranes in cyanobacteria
+- The process of formation of thylakoid membranes in cyanobacteria

 - Characterization of materials such as doped Si wafers and textured solar cells